Help Save Energy

 How often do events like this happen and how far in advance will I hear about it?

-Surges in demand can be unpredictable.
-We’ll always do our best to give you advance notice so you can conserve, though in some cases it may be the same day or next day.
+Surges in electricity demand on the Texas grid can be unpredictable.
+We’ll always do our best to give you advance notice about a conservation or “dial back” event so you can reduce usage, though in some cases it may be the same day or the next day when ERCOT issues a conservation notice.
+You may receive alerts by email or text, or you can check our website to know when to lower your usage during a high-demand event.

 -